aappleby/hancho/docs/tutorial/tut00.md

 ## ```tut03.hancho```: Generating ```Task```s with functions

 Hardcoding all our paths is a bad idea.
-Let's make a compile-task-generating functions using Python's f-string syntax:
+Let's make a compile-task-generating functions using Python's f-string syntax.
+If you're not familiar with f-strings, they are Python strings prefixed with ```f""``` that can use ```{bracketed expressions}``` to embed Python code inside the string.
+When the f-string is evaluated, Python will replace the contents of the ```{}```s with the value of the expressions inside them.

 https://github.com/aappleby/hancho/blob/76db54866112e3847d17391f6cb27680297d2781/tutorial/tut03.hancho#L12-L21